tomit4/intro_to_dsa/docs/algorithms.md

 strategies helps to facilitate a more Programmatic way of thinking about given problems.

-As we continue through today's talk, while we will be undoubtedly working with many of the Data Structures from the previous talk, I wish to emphasize that we will be covering one Algorithm each within these strategies, and it is best to think about Algorithms not by the specific Data Structures they utilize th solve the problem, but rather by one of these three strategies.
-If this doesn't make sense yet, do not worry, I will be reiterating this point as we go along.

 ### Two Sum: The "Hello World!"
 Of Algorithms

 While many might contest that the more elementary